Emerging Fuels Pipelines

 How Permanent Storage Works

-• Compared to drilling for natural gas, instead of drilling through rock to let the trapped gas out, carbon dioxide (CO2) is injected thousands of feet underground into thick, impermeable rocks that act as a lid to keep the stored CO2 in place.
-They are similar to the rocks that have kept oil, natural gas and naturally occurring CO2 underground for millions of years.
+• Compared to drilling for natural gas, instead of drilling through rock to let the trapped gas out, carbon dioxide (CO2) is put thousands of feet underground below thick, impermeable rock layers that act as a lid to keep the stored CO2 in place.
+They are similar to the rock layers that have kept oil, natural gas and naturally occurring CO2 underground for millions of years.

-• Industry has been safely injecting CO2 around the world for decades, successfully demonstrating the capability to safely and permanently store CO2.
+• Industry has been safely placing CO2 underground for decades, successfully demonstrating the capability to safely and permanently store CO2.

 • Naturally occurring underground deposits of CO2, like in nearby Mississippi, have stayed locked deep underground for millions of years.

 • Once stored, the storage sites will be constantly monitored.
-A combination of technologies is planned to detect any potential leaks at the atmospheric, near-surface and deep sub-surface levels, including optical laser sensors, pressure-monitoring transponders and 4D seismicity technology.
+A combination of technologies is planned to detect any potential leaks at the atmospheric, near-surface and deep sub-surface levels.

 Learn More